 I staged a photoshoot with my professional photographer friend where I took silly photos with one of the museum specimens of my new species, similar in style to a birth announcement.
-With a bit of apprehension, I then took to Twitter to announce my recently published new fish species.
+With a bit of apprehension, I then took to Twitter to post the photos.

 My hope was to engage scientists and non-scientists alike and to tell my story of discovery to highlight the importance of museum collections and these understudied and endangered group of fishes- the guitarfishes.

 How do you spark interest in something as mundane as a dead fish?

 I believe that it is easier to get people to care and listen to something if they can be excited about it and connect with the content first.
 I think my love for these fishes is reflected in this photoshoot.

 The response was overwhelming positive and turned out to be a great way to promote my publication and get people talking about a fish they wouldn't have heard of otherwise!

 Taxonomy and systematics (the field of naming new species and determining their relationships) has a rocky reputation.
 It has many internal conflicts and sometimes viewed as boring or low-impact by other scientists.
 It has also been historically dominated by old, white males.